 Terra Nova Standardized Achievement Test is a research-based, national achievement test administered in Grades 1-7 each spring.
 The examination is used to determine the academic strengths and weaknesses of each student on a national scale.
-When the test results arrive, each family will receive detailed analysis of the results of the test.
+When the test results are returned to EDS, typically mid-summer, each family will receive detailed analysis of the results of the test.